 R v DS, KM and others (Operation Mathis) – Mold Crown Court, November 2017

 Prosecuted (led by Simon Medland KC) two youths charged with the murder of a Manchester man and several other defendants charged with violent disorder.

 R v Christopher Williams – Chester Crown Court, July 2017

 Prosecuted a lorry driver for causing the death of a man by dangerous driving.

 R v Melanie Smith (Operation Direct) – Mold Crown Court April 2013.

-Prosecuted (led by Ian Murphy QC) a woman who set fire to a flat killing five people in the same family.
+Prosecuted (led by Ian Murphy KC) a woman who set fire to a flat killing five people in the same family.
 She denied any involvement and painted herself as a victim.
 She was found guilty of murder.